kellyannharris/crime-analysis-frontend/README.md

 ### 3. Environment Setup

-Create a `.env.local` file in the root directory:
+Create a `.env.local` file in the root directory (or copy the existing one):

 ```env
 REACT_APP_API_BASE_URL=http://localhost:8000
 REACT_APP_MAP_API_KEY=your_map_api_key_here
 ```

+**Note**: The `REACT_APP_API_BASE_URL` environment variable is required and should point to your backend API server.
+The default value points to localhost:8000.

 ### 4. Start the Development Server